Harvey Seeley Mudd: Harvey Mudd College

 After Mudd's death in 1955, Mildred Mudd supported the founding later that year of the planned undergraduate college of science and engineering college at Claremont, which would be named for him.
 Mildred and family members contributed $2 million to endow Harvey Mudd College, which awards degrees in science and engineering.
 The degree programs require humanities and social science coursework.
 Mildred was elected as the first chairman of the board of trustees of the college, serving from 1955 until 1958.

+Harvey S. Mudd acquired a collection of Cypriot artefacts in the 1930s from the antiquities market over his time in Cyprus, which was later donated to the college after its founding.
+The collection of over 250 ceramic, metal, and stone items worth over $100,000 was then housed in Sprague Center until 2019 when Harvey Mudd College then-president Maria Klawe signed an agreement with the University of Cyprus' Director of Archaeological Research, Vasiliki Kassianidou, to return to Cyprus and stored in the university's "Stelios Ioannou" Library.